-Tang Center

-2222 Bancroft Way
+Tang Center 2222 Bancroft Way 510-642-9494

 Students may or may not wish to make use of the Counseling Center.
-If you have concerns about a student's psychological health, you can report that to the campus (see the Center for Support and Intervention for information on when to refer a student) More about this committee appears in Module 1.
+If you have concerns about a student's psychological health, you can report that to the campus (see the Center for Support and Intervention for information on when-to-refer/socc/).
+More about this office and the Students of Concern Committee appears in Module